Alexandercheng-rsch/ACO/README.md

 A novel hybrid algorithm for solving the Capacitated Vehicle Routing Problem (CVRP) using an innovative Master Colony mechanism combined with island-based parallel optimization.

-## Academic Project

-This repository contains the implementation of my undergraduate dissertation research at the University of Birmingham (2023-24), supervised by Amina Alkazemi.
-The work addresses fundamental limitations in traditional Ant Colony Optimization algorithms when solving vehicle routing problems.

 ## Table of Contents

 - [Problem Statement](#problem-statement)